MLC Building, North Sydney: History

 It was noted on the approval of the design that the MLC Building, through its design and height, marked the change of North Sydney as a second centre of metropolitan Sydney, with the Mayor of North Sydney, William Henry Brothers, commenting that "The northern side of the harbour will eventually develop into the commercial centre of Sydney".
 The modernist design itself was significant, with its first use of curtain wall design, the first use of modular units in Australia and was the first high-rise building in Australia to have a public plaza.
 As a mark of its position as the tallest building in North Sydney, a weather beacon was installed on the roof by Standard Telephones and Cables.
 Construction work was stopped temporarily in February 1957 when an electrician fell to his death from the 14th floor.
 His fellow workers later presented his widow and children with a cheque for A£1,200.

 Completed at a final cost of A£4.5 million the MLC Building was officially opened by Prime Minister Robert Menzies on 22 August 1957, who expressed that "The view [from the top floor] gives me such a new conception of Sydney that quite frankly I'm beginning to like the place".

 In 2000, the facade was restored by Bates Smart (as it was known from 1995) following a conservation management plan prepared by Peter McKenzie alongside extensive interior renovations for a project termed "Campsus MLC" by Bligh Voller Nield (James Grose, project architect).

 Features

 The building is a modernist, fourteen-storey (two below-ground) cubiform office block of 42,000 m2 of floorspace constructed on a rigid steel frame with hollow steel floors.
 Curtain walls of glass and anodized aluminium spandrels, with facing materials of terracotta, marble, granite and mosaic tiles.
-The MLC Building was Australia's largest office building on completion with over 42,000 m2 of office space and was also the largest steel structure in the Southern Hemisphere.
+The MLC Building was Australia's largest office building on completion with over 42,000 m2 of office space.